BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks: Experiments

-\paragraph{Defending Commercial VLMs} Here, we test our defense method on a commercial VLM: Gemini (gemini-1.5-flash) \citep{reid2024gemini}.
+We also test our defense method on a commercial VLM: Gemini (gemini-1.5-flash).
 As Gemini is a black-box to us, this experiment evaluates the transferability of our defense.
-We evaluate the defense effectiveness under two attack scenarios involving visual UAPs generated by BAP based on either LLaVA or MiniGPT-4.
-The results are reported in Table \ref{tab:def_results} (\textbf{bottom subtable}).
-As can be observed, compared with no defense, the adoption of our \textsf{BlueSuffix} reduces the ASR by more than $40\%$ under both attack scenarios.
+We evaluate the defense effectiveness under three attack scenarios involving visual UAPs generated by BAP based on either LLaVA, MiniGPT-4, or InstructionBLIP.
+As can be observed, compared with no defense, the adoption of our \textsf{BlueSuffix} reduces the ASR by more than $40\%$ under all attack scenarios.
 It is worth mentioning that the combined ``DiffPure + Safety Prompt'' defense works quite well for Gemini.
-This is because the safety mechanism of Gemini is much stronger than the two open-source models, thus can identify the potential risks more easily with the help of combined defenses.
-It is also the case for unimodal defenses DiffPure and Safety Prompt, as verified by the much lower ASR results on Gemini (compared to the two open-source models).
-Gemini performs robustly against 5 jailbreak topics including ``Political Lobbying (PL)'', ``Legal Opinion (LO)'', ``Financial Advice (FA), ``Health Consultation (HC)'', and ``Government Decision (GD)'' (the full names of other abbreviations can be found in the Appendix \ref{detailed_exp}) even without defense.
+This is because the safety mechanism of Gemini is much stronger than the open-source models, thus can identify the potential risks more easily with the help of combined defenses.
+It is also the case for unimodal defenses DiffPure and Safety Prompt, as verified by the much lower ASR results on Gemini (compared to the three open-source models).

-Comparing the results across the 13 jailbreak topics, we identify three interesting observations: 1) Certain topics, such as ``FA'' and ``LO'' are relatively easier to defend against; 2) Some topics exhibit greater resistance to either visual or textual defenses.
-For instance, ``Privacy Violence (PV)'' proves more challenging to defend against using visual purification, while ``Physical Harm (PH)'' is more resistant to textual defense; and 3) A no-defense scenario is not necessarily worse than any defense strategy, as seen with ``FA''.
-This is because the target model can detect the original jailbreak texts, yet it often generates a harmful response with a disclaimer when those texts are modified by the text purifier, as illustrated in Figure \ref{fig:strong_jailbreak} in Appendix \ref{ablation}.
-However, the blue-team suffix generated by our method can mitigate this issue to some extent.